Printing Terms

 Toyo

-a system used for color matching.
-See also Color curve, match color, PANTONE MATCHING SYSTEM
+A system used for color matching.
+See also match color, Pantone Matching System.

 Trim Size